rhel-labs/instruqt/sql-server-ansible/01-step1/assignment.md

 notes:
 - type: text
   contents: |
   # Goal:
     After completing this scenario, users will be able to use Ansible playbooks to install and configure Microsoft SQL Server on Red Hat Enterprise Linux (RHEL).

     # Concepts included in this scenario:
-    * Verify whether ansible is installed on the system
+    * Verifying whether ansible is installed on the system
-    * Downloading the ansible role for SQL Server from ansible galaxy
+    * Installing the ansible collection for SQL Server
     * Viewing and editing the ansible playbook variables
     * Running the playbook to install and configure Microsoft SQL Server on RHEL 8
     * Login to SQL Server and query a table